megaport/terraform-provider-megaport/terraform-mcp-server.md

 **Prompt:**

 > "Using the Terraform MCP Server, look up the latest documentation for the `megaport_port` resource from the `megaport/megaport` provider in the Terraform Registry.
-Based on that documentation, generate a resource block named 'agentic-port' with a `product_name` of 'My Agentic Port', a `port_speed` of 1000 Mbps, and a `contract_term_months` of 1.
+Based on that documentation, generate a resource block named 'agentic-port' with a `product_name` of 'My Agentic Port', a `port_speed` of 1000 Mbps, a `contract_term_months` of 1, and `marketplace_visibility` set to false.
 The port should be located in 'CoreSite SV1 - San Jose', so also generate the necessary `data` source block to look up the location."

 ### 2. Megaport Cloud Router (MCR)